 With dozens of cinematography and film editing schools across the nation, it can be difficult to determine which is the right choice.

-Here are the top ten programs for cinematography and film editing in the United States.
+Here are 10 of the best programs for cinematography and film editing in the United States.

 At Southern Methodist University, the Meadows Division of Film and Media Arts is passionate about training students to become talented artists in film and media.
 Graduates go on to work as directors, screenwriters, producers, cinematographers, and artistic directors.
 Jurassic Park, Supernatural, and The Iron Giant are just some of the notable alumni projects.